inkandswitch/patchwork/README.md

 # Patchwork

-Patchwork is a general framework for editing automerge documents with arbitrary tools.
+Patchwork is a malleable, local-first collaboration environment.
+It lets you edit many types of automerge documents using various UI tools.

 ## Concepts

-- Datatypes: schemas for automerge documents. eg: markdown, drawing
+- Datatype: a "file format" or "schema" for automerge documents. eg: markdown, drawing
-- Tools: UIs for viewing and editing documents. eg: markdown editor, tldraw canvas, raw json editor
+- Tool: a UI for viewing and editing documents. eg: markdown editor, tldraw canvas, raw json editor.
+- Package: a unit for wrapping up datatypes and tools and sharing them.

 ## Development

-### Run it
+Run it:

 ```
+pnpm install
 pnpm dev
 ```

 ### Folder structure

-This repo has many independent parts which are collected in a single repo for convenience, but which we intend to separate more in the future.
-As such, we need to carefully observe structural boundaries.

-Notably, datatypes and tools are separated because we want to encourage multiple tools for the same datatype, and discourage tight coupling.

-- os
-  - contains universal functionality for the OS layer, including OS chrome (like the Explorer sidebar) and versioning utilities

-- datatypes
-   - contains a folder for each datatype.
-   - A datatype should always define an `index.ts` that explicitly defines what functionality is intended to be used outside of the datatype.
-   - The `index.ts` file should export the datatype definition as a default export

-- tools
-  - contains a folder for each tool
-  - a tool should always define an `index.ts` file that only exports the tool definition as a default export
-  - tools shouldn't export code to be used outside of the tool folder
-      - There is a question how to handle variations like how to model

-- Dependencies
-  - os: doesn't depend on other files (except for pulling together the tools and datatypes).
-Anything can import definitions from the os folder.
-  - datatypes: depends on functionality in os.
-Tools can import functions from datatyes
-  - tools: depends on functionality both from os and datatyes.
-Avoid referencing definitions in tools from outside or other tools.
-If you need to share functionality try to move it up into the datatype or the os
+This monorepo (managed with pnpm workspaces) includes both the core OS APIs as well as various datatypes and tools.

+`./os`: contains the core OS functionality: general API definitions, UI chrome like the doc list sidebar, and versioning utilities.
+(Over time we'll likely split these out into separate packages.)

+`./packages/*` contains *packages* which can define datatypes and tools.
+These packages are not statically included in the deployed OS.
+Instead, they can be pushed to automerge documents and loaded dynamically.
+This is currently experimental functionality.

+`./os/src/packages/*`: we bundle some mature core packages like our essay editor datatype and tool directly into the OS and deploy them statically as part of the OS deploy.
+Over the long term we plan to pull these out of this directory and deploy them dynamically.

+### Dependency hygeine

+- Datatypes and tools can depend on the core OS APIs.
+Over time we plan to formalize a clear SDK that the OS exports.
+- Datatypes can depend on the OS but should not depend on tools.
+- Tools can depend on functionality in both the OS or various datatypes that they support.

-### Adding a new datatype
+### Adding a new package

-- You can copy an existing datatype as a template. `markdown` is a reasonable example
-- Create a new datatype
-  - Create a new folder in `src/datatypes/` for your datatype
-  - Fill in `src/datatypes/<your_datatype>/datatype.ts` with a TS type, an init function, and other functions
+If you want a fast development loop and easy deploy as part of the core OS deploy:

-  - Add your new datatype to the `DATA_TYPES` map in `os/src/datatypes.ts`
+- Run `pnpm dev` to run the OS in dev mode
-- Create a tool that can view / edit your new data type
-  - Create a new folder in `os/src/tools/`
+- copy one of the existing directories in `os/src/packages` and modify to your liking
-  - Add your new tool to the `TOOLS` list in `os/src/tools.ts`
+- Update the listing in `os/src/packages/index.ts`

+If you want to dynamically deploy a new package to an automerge document and are ok with a more experimental developer experience:

+- copy `packages/raw-editor` as a sample
+- In package.json: change the package name, and the automerge doc ID that it will deploy to
+- edit the code
+- run `pnpm push` to deploy to automerge.
+(You'll need [trailhead](https://github.com/inkandswitch/trailhead) installed.)